-The Advancing Public Library Leadership (APLL) Institute is a two year certificate program designed to expand and advance the leadership capacity of public library CEOs and managers.A new cohort moves through the program every two years, taking a number of online courses and attending highly interactive classroom sessions together.
+The Advancing Public Library Leadership (APLL) Institute is a two year certificate program designed to expand and advance the leadership capacity of public library CEOs and managers.
+The program is aimed at public library staff with leadership aspirations, with and without a professional degree, who meet at least one of the enrollment criteria*.
+A new cohort moves through the program every two years, taking of online courses and attending highly interactive classroom sessions together.
 The development of a rich learning environment with a network of peers is an important aspect of the program.
 The APLL Institute promotes a practice-based approach to public library leadership.

 * Individuals accepted into the APLL Institute are expected to have a good understanding of the management of library services and operations, as indicated by at least one of the following:

 - A degree or diploma in library studies

 - An EXCEL certificate in managing a small public library, and/or

 - Current employment as Manager/Supervisor in an Ontario Public Library.

 - Owning your leadership

 The program gave me the confidence to take the next step, opened doors to new opportunities,